bkim1129/CV_PT_Eval/README.md

    * Use a standard armless chair (seat height \~43‑46 cm) placed against a wall to prevent slipping.
    * Ask the participant to sit in the middle of the chair with feet flat on the floor, shoulder‑width apart.
    * Cross arms over chest (avoid using hands to push off).
-   * Position the camera to capture the **left side** of the body for optimal hip and knee angle measurement.
+   * Position the camera to capture the **LEFT SIDE** of the body for optimal hip and knee angle measurement.

 2. **Calibration**